Sun0fABeach/vue-phaser3/README.md

 # vue-phaser3

-> Template for using Vue with Phaser 3
+> Template for using Vue with Phaser 3, based on [webpack-simple](https://github.com/vuejs-templates/webpack-simple).

 ## Build Setup